What is Malaria?

 • Bite Prevention : Use insect repellent, cover your arms and legs, and use an insecticide-treated mosquito net to avoid mosquito bites.

-• Check if malaria prevention medications are required : Make sure you have the proper antimalarial tablets at the right dose and finish the course.
+• Check if malaria prevention medications are required : If so, Make sure you have the proper antimalarial tablets at the correct dose and finish the course.

 The doctor will most likely evaluate the patient's medical history and recent travel, do a physical exam, and prescribe blood tests to detect malaria.